KrisKasprzak/ILI9488_t3_PrintScreen/README.md

   <b>Tips on usage</b>
   <li>
-  Many 3.5: ILI9488 displays do not have a tri-state MISO--meaning the display tends to own the MISO line not allowing other SPI devices (Touch and SD cards) to send data to the MCU.
-A special buffer may be needed on display MISO--may not be needed, See the diagram on github for part number and connection
+  Many 3.5" ILI9488 displays do not have a tri-state MISO--meaning the display tends to own the MISO line not allowing other SPI devices (such as Touch and SD cards) to send data to the MCU.
+A special buffer may be needed on the display's MISO line, See the diagram for a part number and connection.
   </li>
   <li>
-  if you want to use a PrintScreen capabiity you must use a frame buffer (xxx.useFrameBuffer(true)), and you must then use xxx.updateDisplay() to send data to display
+  If you want to use a PrintScreen capability, you must use a frame buffer (xxx.useFrameBuffer(true)), and you must then use xxx.updateDisplay() to send data to display.
   </li>
   <li>
-  the library clock speeds in the ILI9488_t3.h seem to work, you may slow the read rate if there is an issue
+  The library clock speeds in the ILI9488_t3.h seem to work, however, you may need to slow the read rate if there is an issue
+	#define ILI9488_SPICLOCK       30000000
+	#define ILI9488_SPICLOCK_READ   4000000 // this may have to be set to a lower speed
   </li>
   <li>
   SD cards vary so you may have to lower the write time.
-Currently the library uses 20 mhz
+Currently the library uses 20 mhz The .h file specifies the speed, see the call: sd.begin(cs, SD_SCK_MHZ(20));
   </li>

 <br>
 <br>
 <b>How to get on-board SD card readers working</b>
-Teensy 4.0's are 3v3 hence you must adapt the 3.5" TFT to talk to the MCU.
-In order to get the on-board SD card working you will need to
+Teensy 4.0's are 3v3 hence you must adapt the 3.5" TFT to talk to the MCU, as they are intended for 5v0 MCU's.
+In order to get the on-board SD card working you will need to:
 a) replace the 3 SD resistors with 0 ohm
 b) solder J1 on display to force 3v3 operation